Quantum-Dynamics-Hub/libra-code/README.md

 This will force the make to search within the libra environment in the specified locations where you know the files exist.

+### 2. 4/17/2025 (Alexey Akimov)

+A good way to setup the conda environment to have Boost and Python version consistent is this:

+    conda install -c conda-forge boost=1.82 python=3.10

+### 3. 4/17/2025 (Alexey Akimov)

+Another useful recipe for setting up jupyter notebook specific to a selected Conda environment:

+Step 1: Activate the environment

+    conda activate libra

+Step 2: Install ipykernel and register the kernel

+    conda install ipykernel
+    python -m ipykernel install --user --name=libra --display-name "Python (libra)"

+Now, in Jupyter, you'll see a new kernel called "Python (libra)".
+Select that in your notebook.